-This course provides the student with the skills to navigate difficult conversations and share serious news with patients and their families.
+This workshop provides the student with the skills to navigate difficult conversations and share serious news with patients and their families.

 Communication strategies for shared and informed decision making with patients and families directed at key transition points are addressed.
 Critical skills necessary for effective communication with the interdisciplinary care team are developed.

 Can be taken individually or as part of the Healthcare: Palliative Care certificate program.